 Gene Guberman, Secretary

 Douglas F. Maxwell

 Mission: AIT gives a voice to candidates at each member training institute.
-The group meets once a month, working toward the long-term advancement of the psychoanalytic profession.
-The committee hosts workshops on how to prepare for the licensing exam and how to build a thriving professional practice and contributes public relations strategies to the organization.
-Through their work with AIT, members develop a rich network of connections with candidates and NAAP members as they move forward in their career paths.
+The group meets once a month, working toward the long-term advancement of psychoanalysis.
+The committee hosts workshops on such topics as preparing for the licensing exam and building a thriving professional practice, and contributes public relations strategies to the organization.
+Through their work with AIT, members develop a rich network with other candidates and members as they move forward in their career paths.

 Vanessa Hannah Bright (IEA)

 Priti Doshi (NIP)

 Mission: Presented by the World Organization and Public Education Corporation of NAAP, the annual conference presents a major topic of psychoanalytic inquiry concerning the public and does so through a representation of the major schools of psychoanalytic thought.